 Universal Credit is a payment to help with your monthly living costs.
 You may qualify for this if you are on a lower income, you are currently out of work or you currently cannot work.

 SLC Money Matters Service – 030 123 1008

 Opening Times – Monday, Tuesday & Thursday 8.45am – 4.45pm;

 Friday 8.45am – 4.15pm

-This service provides free and confidential information and advice on all social security related benefits, including assistance to complete claim forms, offer benefit checks to ensure people are receiving their full entitlement to benefits and provide a support and representation service to people who have refused benefits or wish to appeal their claim.
+This service provides free and confidential information and advice on all social security related benefits, including assistance to complete claim forms, offer benefit checks to ensure people are receiving their full entitlement to benefits and provide a support and representation service to people who have been refused benefits or wish to appeal their claim.
 You can also get help and advice on dealing with mortgages, rent, council tax and payment of other household bills.

 South Lanarkshire Council clothing grants and free school meals

 If you are in receipt of Housing Benefit and/or Council Tax Reduction from us there is no need for you to apply online, we will use the information we hold to automatically award free school meals (P4 to S6) and/or school clothing grants (P1 to S6) to eligible families.